wjsutton/games_night_viz/2_hello_world.md

 C.Liam Brown has built an AI to play Battleship, and it's very effective, but can we learn from previous matches where the safest squares are to give us a better chance of winning?

-Special thanks to C.Liam Brown for supplying the data, if you haven't yet try a game against the AI: [https://cliambrown.com/battleship/play.php](https://cliambrown.com/battleship/play.php)
+Special thanks to C.Liam Brown for supplying the data, try a game against the AI: [https://cliambrown.com/battleship/play.php](https://cliambrown.com/battleship/play.php)

 ### Task